-Jesus’ shows here that following the paradigm of the love of the Father and Son among the disciples is the basis for the abiding experience His joy in their lives.
+Jesus showed here that following the paradigm of the love of the Father and Son among the disciples was the basis for the abiding experience of His joy in their lives.

 that [purpose] My joy may remain in you,

-The purpose of Jesus’ provision of “joy” was to prepare His followers for the future–they need not fear what is before them.
-They can rejoice that Jesus made every provision for them.
+The purpose of Jesus’ provision of “joy” was to prepare His followers for the future—they did not need to fear what was before them.
+They could rejoice that Jesus made every provision for them.
 He imparts joy.
-The joy that Jesus had in His life of fruitful service, He wanted the same for His followers.
+The same joy that Jesus had in His life of fruitful service He wanted for His followers.
 His desire for them was to have the joy of a fruitful life in time and after His departure.

-Previously Jesus promised “My peace” (Jn 14:27) and “My love” (Jn 15:10) but now He challenges His followers to remain in “My joy.”
+Previously Jesus promised “My peace” (Jn 14:27) and “My love” (Jn 15:10) but now He challenged His followers to remain in “My joy.”
 Jesus’ joy is not fleeting or temporary.

 and that your joy may be full [complete].

 Joy is the capstone of a vital interrelationship with Jesus.
-Jesus argued that believers joy should be complete in 1 John 1:4.
-He did not want them to live bleak, barren lives without production.
-They could do this by following His protocols for them.
+First John 1:4 argues that believers’ joy should be complete.
+Jesus did not want His disciples to live bleak, barren lives without production.
+They could have His joy by following His protocols for them.

 Believers do not find joy in themselves but they find joy in the Lord (Php 4:4; 1 Jn 1:3, 4).
-Joy is not happiness, but inner animation of the soul based on knowing the Lord personally.
+Joy is not happiness but rather inner animation of the soul based on knowing the Lord personally.

 Jesus’ way of life was not rules oriented.
 Rules often bring guilt for not measuring up to them.
 They result in a drudgery view of life, not a joyful life.
 However, appropriation of Jesus’ behests to our lives brings joy because His life is oriented to grace.

-David after a two-year hiatus from God lost his joy, but after rebounding in His relationship to God he spoke of joy in restored fellowship (Ps 51:12; Ps 16:8, 9, 11).
+After a two-year hiatus from God, David lost his joy but, after rebounding in his relationship to God, he spoke of joy in restored fellowship (Ps 51:12; Ps 16:8, 9, 11).